phanx-wow/BetterBattlePetTooltip/README.txt

   Please *do not* contact us by email or PM about bugs, suggestions, questions, or other addon feedback.
 Use the public comment page.

+  If you need to contact us privately for some other reason, you can email addons@phanx.net or send a PM to Phanx on WoWInterface or Curse.

   Credits
   ===========